hussamh10/fetch/README.md

 - Periodic indexing
 - Ranked results
 - Subdirectory search

+## Configuration
+To edit the configurations for Fetch, open Settings from the tray icon.
+Below are some configurable settings.

+- Fetch ships with two themes — light and dark — by default but custom themes can also be applied using CSS.
+Create a folder named themes inside the application configuration folder (Linux: ~/.fetch, Windows: %LOCALAPPDATA%/Fetch).
+Place the file containing your custom CSS styles inside this folder.
+For reference, see the CSS for the dark theme.
+- Toggle whether to start Fetch on system boot.
+- Set the launch key for Fetch.
+(Default: Ctrl+Space)
+- Timeout to wait before re-indexing the system.
+(Default: one hour)
+- Which directories to include in the index.
+- Regex-based exclusions list.

 ## Usage:
 - Follow this cheatsheet and you'll know how to use Fetch within seconds.